symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``cache.app``

-The name of the adapter to use.
-You could also use your own implementation.
+The service name of the adapter to use.
+You can specify one of the default services or use your own implementation.

 .. note::